TactiC/ronalddehaan.nl/about.md

 permalink: /about/
 ---

-First of all, welcome at my personal blog.
+This is my personal blog.

 -------------------------
 More me on the web: